alefranz/MELT/BACKLOG.md

 - The six v2 packages can be installed together in representative consumers, and the core, ASP.NET Core, Serilog, and xUnit entry points build and run from the packed artifacts.

+**Completed**

+- The post-pack `consumer-smoke` workflow job downloads the package artifact and restores executable .NET 8, .NET 9, and .NET 10 consumers with the artifact directory as an additional NuGet source.
+- The .NET 8 and .NET 10 consumers install all six packages; the .NET 9 consumer validates the four `netstandard2.0` packages because the ASP.NET Core helpers deliberately target only .NET 8 and .NET 10.
+The smoke script verifies the selected compile assets and runs the core, Serilog, and xUnit entry points.

 ### 8. Complete an auditable transitive vulnerability gate - Pending